 Sherman’s “Untitled” 2002/2008 depicts herself against a background which was photographed separately and which was often blurred to enhance the theatrical nature of the shot.
 Her genre also includes horror and pornography as she uses props that are both humorous and disturbing.
 All her works remain untitled, freeing the viewer to develop their own personal narrative.
 “I am trying to make other people recognize something of themselves rather than me.”

 Over the course of her career, Sherman has had major solo exhibitions worldwide.
-She had a major retrospective at MoMA in 2013.
+She had a major retrospective at New York’s Museum of Modern Art in 2013.
 She has won the Guild Hall Academy of the Arts Lifetime Achievement Award in 1995 and a MacArthur Foundation Fellowship in the same year.

-Her works are held in important museums collections, including the Centre Georges Pompidou, Metropolitan Museum of Art, MoMA, and Tate Gallery among others.
+Her works are held in important museums collections, including the Centre Georges Pompidou, Metropolitan Museum of Art, Museum of Modern Art, and Tate Gallery among others.